-A Papanicolau test, known as a Pap test, is a screening test that checks the cells from your cervix for any abnormal changes.
+A Papanicolaou test, known as a Pap test, is the main tool used to screen for cervical cancer that checks the cells from your cervix for any abnormal changes.
 Cervical cancer can be prevented by finding these cells and removing them.

 A health-care provider (i.e. family physician, nurse practitioner etc) will perform this test in their office or at a clinic.